 - Geometric Algebra for Physicists

-I only read the introduction, but this seems interesting so I want to come back to it.
+I only read the introduction, but this seems interesting so I want to come back to it when I know Lacan better.

 Will come back when I'm in the mood.